-An important aspect of a diamond is its weight.
-Diamonds are measured in carat and 1 carat equals exactly 0.2 grams.
-Please note that carat refers to the weight and not the size of a diamond!
-But in general the size of a diamond increases together with its weight.
+Cut may rule the diamond parameters, but carat weight is just as important!
+But before we dig deeper, please note that carat refers to the weight and not the size of a diamond.
+Although, in general, the size of a diamond increases together with its weight.

-For today’s standards this seems like a very unreliable method to measure the weight of a diamond.
-Still, the word carat survived.
+Given today’s standards, it seems like an unreliable method to measure the weight of a diamond.
+Still, the word carat lived on!

 Gold fineness expressed in karats comes from carats and grains of gold in the ancient roman solidus coin.
-One solidus coin used to be 24 carats which was preserved up to this date.
+One solidus coin used to be 24 carats which was preserved up to this day.

 Is carat weight the most important factor when buying a diamond?

 No, and I hope you already know that!

 Ultimately, a diamond is all about looks, brilliance, fire, and scintillation.
 All these characteristics are determined by the diamond cut.
 And only a diamond with Excellent cut proportions will provide you with the maximum brilliance that you should initially be looking for.

 However, if you have a diamond with great cut, more carat weight will make the facets of the diamond appear larger which will also return more light and sparkle to the viewer’s eye.

 But still, it should be your main priority to make sure that you get the best possible cut, so that you can then adjust the carat weight accordingly.